onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Inbound messages to participants
 --------------------------------
-- PARTICIPANT_REGISTER_ACK: received as a response from controlloop runtime server as an acknowledgement to ParticipantRegister message sent from a participant
+- PARTICIPANT_REGISTER_ACK: received as a response from clamp-acm runtime server as an acknowledgement to ParticipantRegister message sent from a participant
-- PARTICIPANT_DEREGISTER_ACK: received as a response from controlloop runtime server as an acknowledgement to ParticipantDeregister message sent from a participant
+- PARTICIPANT_DEREGISTER_ACK: received as a response from clamp-acm runtime server as an acknowledgement to ParticipantDeregister message sent from a participant
-- CONTROL_LOOP_STATE_CHANGE: a message received from controlloop runtime server for a state change of controlloop
+- AUTOMATION_COMPOSITION_STATE_CHANGE: a message received from clamp-acm runtime server for a state change of clamp-acm
-- CONTROL_LOOP_UPDATE: a message received from controlloop runtime server for a controlloop update with controlloop instances
+- AUTOMATION_COMPOSITION_UPDATE: a message received from clamp-acm runtime server for a clamp-acm update with clamp-acm instances
-- PARTICIPANT_UPDATE: a message received from controlloop runtime server for a participant update with tosca definitions of controlloop
+- PARTICIPANT_UPDATE: a message received from clamp-acm runtime server for a participant update with tosca definitions of clamp-acm
-- PARTICIPANT_STATUS_REQ: A status request received from controlloop runtime server to send an immediate ParticipantStatus from all participants
+- PARTICIPANT_STATUS_REQ: A status request received from clamp-acm runtime server to send an immediate ParticipantStatus from all participants

 Outbound messages
 -----------------
 - PARTICIPANT_REGISTER: is sent by a participant during startup
 - PARTICIPANT_DEREGISTER: is sent by a participant during shutdown
 - PARTICIPANT_STATUS: is sent by a participant as heartbeat with the status and health of a participant
-- CONTROLLOOP_STATECHANGE_ACK: is an acknowledgement sent by a participant as a response to ControlLoopStateChange
+- AUTOMATIONCOMPOSITION_STATECHANGE_ACK: is an acknowledgement sent by a participant as a response to AutomationCompositionStateChange
-- CONTROLLOOP_UPDATE_ACK: is an acknowledgement sent by a participant as a response to ControlLoopUpdate
+- AUTOMATIONCOMPOSITION_UPDATE_ACK: is an acknowledgement sent by a participant as a response to AutomationCompositionUpdate
 - PARTICIPANT_UPDATE_ACK: is an acknowledgement sent by a participant as a response to ParticipantUpdate

 Design of a PARTICIPANT_REGISTER message